Ahmed1306/demo.playwright/README.md

 # 🎭 demo.playwright

+Adding a new line to test commits via VSCode

 This repo is used to demo various testing scenarios with [Playwright](https://playwright.dev/) 🎭, using the official test-runner and scripts authored in TypeScript.

 The [test.yml](../../actions/workflows/test.yml) GitHub Action workflow is used to: